Geeksltd/GCop/Rules/GCop201.md

 ## Rule description

-CamelCase convention is used to capitalize some kind of identifiers in C#.
-In CamelCase capitalization, the first letter of an identifier is lowercase and the first letter of each subsequent concatenated word is capitalized.
+Camel Case convention is used to capitalize some kind of identifiers in C#.
+In Camel Case capitalization, the first letter of an identifier is lowercase and the first letter of each subsequent concatenated word is capitalized.

-CamelCasing is used for these identifires :
+Camel Casing is used for these identifiers :

 * Parameters
 * Local variables
-* Class fields (only where a property or method already exists with the PascalCased version of that name)
+* Class fields (only where a property or method already exists with the Pascal Cased version of that name)

 ## Example 1